Myth: Talking about suicide may give someone the idea.

 Myth: Teens who claim to be depressed are weak and just need to pull themselves together.
 There's nothing anyone else can do to help.

 Fact: Depression is not a weakness; it’s a serious health disorder.
 Both young people and adults who are depressed need professional treatment.
 A trained therapist or counselor can help them learn more positive ways to think, change behaviors, cope with problems, or handle relationships.
 A physician can prescribe medications to help relieve the symptoms of depression.
 For many people, a combination of therapy and medication is beneficial.

 Myth: It's easy to tell when a teen is depressed because they cry all the time and withdraw from friends and family.

 Fact: While down mood and withdrawal are some signs of depression, some symptoms are not as well known.
 Teens may seem irritable or anxious.
 They may have no energy and feel tired but have trouble sleeping; or they may sleep too much.
 They may lose their appetite or eat too much leading to weight changes.
 Only a professional can diagnose depression.

-Myth: Depression is the only mental health problem connected to suicide.
+Myth: Depression is the only behavioral health problem connected to suicide.

 Fact: While depression is strongly connected to youth suicide, other behavioral health concerns are important, too.
 Substance use problems are a major predictor for suicide.
 If a young person is using alcohol or drugs to deal with negative feelings, they are at increased risk.
 Some young people use non-suicidal self-injury (hurt themselves on purpose) to deal with negative feelings.
 While these injuries are not generally about suicide, students who self-injure are at increased risk.
 Early intervention and treatment for all behavioral health concerns are the best protection from suicide risk.